rcemper/Backport-JSON-to-Cache/README.md

 Full backport from IRIS for Windows (x86-64) 2020.1 (Build 215U) Mon Mar 30 2020 20:14:33 EDT

 IRIS brought us an excellent %JSON.Package
-It is a essential component of the Project Manager (ZPM)
+It is an essential component of the Project Manager (ZPM)
 This backport makes it available also in Caché and builds a base to evetually backport of ZPM.

 As writing to SYSLIB / IRISLIB is a srict NO-NO all .cls and .inc names now start with %Z*